Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

 where the composite channel $D \circ E$ acts on register $\reg{A}$ of $\ket{\psi}$. \end{enumerate} Define the \emph{$\delta$-error communication cost of $\rho$}, denoted by $K^\delta(\rho)$, as the minimum integer $s$ such that there exists a pair of quantum circuits $(E,D)$ that compresses $\rho$ to $s$ qubits with error $\delta$. \end{definition}

 In this section, we first analyze what is information-theoretically achievable for one-shot compression.
-Then, we study the complexity of compressing quantum information to the information-theoretic limit; we will show that it is equivalent to the complexity of the Uhlmann Transformation Problem.
+Then, we study the complexity of compressing quantum information to the information-theoretic limit; we will show that it is closely related to the complexity of the Uhlmann Transformation Problem.